 What topics will be addressed at the CILAC Forum?

-The CILAC Forum is divided into three thematic axes that seek to promote "a discussion on how to generate sustainable territories".
+The CILAC Forum is divided IGNORE INTO three thematic axes that seek to promote "a discussion on how to generate sustainable territories".
 In addition, this will have more than 200 panelists, 25 countries and 20 ministers.
 Among the speakers are also several important figures of UNESCO, such as:

 - Katherine Muller, director of the Regional Office of Culture for Latin America and the Caribbean